 Assets are measured at a bid price and liabilities are measured at an asking price.

-All changes in fair value, other than dividend income, are recognised in the statement of comprehensive income as net gain or loss from financial instruments at fair value through profit or loss.
+All changes in fair value, other than dividend income, are recognised in the statement of comprehensive income as not gain / loss from financial instruments at fair value through profit or loss.